 - The importance of choice and the consequences of unsafe behaviour

-- How to use the network.
+- How to use the rail network safely and confidently.

 Rail safety sessions for Australia’s largest employer of people with a disability

 Each year Queensland Rail partners with Endeavour Foundation Industries to assist more than 400 people with disabilities learn to catch the train safely and confidently to their workplaces in Wacol and Geebung – the largest Endeavour centres in Queensland.